grantsweeney02/grantsweeney02/README.md

 - ✅ I recently finished [NotesHelper](https://github.com/grantsweeney02/NotesHelper)

-- 👨‍💻 All of my projects are available at [grantsweeney.com](grantsweeney.co)
+- 👨‍💻 All of my projects are available at [grantsweeney.co](grantsweeney.co)

 - 📫 How to reach me **grant.h.sweeney@outlook.com**